KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 ## Transition

-From these poles and laws arises the **Dimensional Registry** — the living map of C₁–C₁₅ and E₁–E₁₅.
+From these anchors and laws arises the **Dimensional Registry** — the living map of C₁–C₁₅ and E₁–E₁₅.

 Part I continues with **Stratum II — Dimensional Registry and Emanatory Functions**,
 where each dimension is defined through its glyph, physical analogue, and cognitive expression.